 The Liberal Democrats are riding high on voter anger against politicians after a scandal over lawmakers' expense claims, campaigning as agents of change.

-Clegg closed with a call for hope and change which echoed U.S. President Barack Obama's election 2008 campaign.
+Clegg closed with an Obama-esque call for hope and change.

 Voters are "beginning to hope that we can do something different," Clegg said.
 "Don't let anyone tell you that this time it can't be different.
 This time it can."